 Originally conceived as a collection of drawings by Artist Hadyn Wilson almost twenty years ago, the concept of Locus Non Consequensia or ‘Location of no consequence’ has grown into an event with the ambition to inspire a global audience.

 The concept of the project is to honour an ‘inconsequential space’ and focus on one random representative square metre of ground delineated by a cast iron frame.
 Importantly, this one square metre is randomly chosen using Google Earth and a Random Number Generator and has no claim to any particular hierarchy of place or association.

 “Through the focused attention and regard conferred on it, the one square metre of ground, the ‘Locus’ will become a symbol for all such unregarded spaces which collectively make up the vast majority of the earth’s surface.”

 “… The space chosen could be seen as a ‘sculpture of intent’ where the space is defined and described and made meaningful by the act of attention conferred on it by participants and spectators.”

-On Saturday, 9th September at 2.30pm, as part of the Manly Arts Festival, Manly Art Gallery and Museum will kindly be hosting the inaugural Locus Non Consequensia ‘dedication’ and what we hope will be the first of an on-going and global project.
+On Saturday, 9th September at 2.30pm, as part of the Manly Arts Festival 2017, Manly Art Gallery and Museum kindly hosted the inaugural Locus Non Consequensia ‘dedication’.
+A full list of our Locus Manly performers is in our program.